bjtox/ec2ssh-manager/README.md

 * Specify Region connection
 * Add/Remove connection easly

+# New Feature
+* provide multiterm whit TMUX, now you can connect whit all your ASG instaces whit 1 command

 ## Requirement
 There are a small list of requirement:
 * Python 3
 * Pip
 * AWS cli configured
+* tmux

 ## Usage